ekimb/mapquik/README.md

 `cd example && bash run_ecoli.sh`

-which will run both `mapquik` and `minimap2` on the simulate reads, and return the output of `paftools.js mapeval` on both PAF files.
+which will run both `mapquik` and `minimap2` on 100 simulated reads, and return the output of `paftools.js mapeval` on both PAF files.

 To simulate a larger set of reads using pbsim and map, type: